 This Erva ground-level birdbath is easy to clean, with replacement pans available in a variety of colors.
 The basin is made from BPA-free, USA-made plastic with steel legs.
 It's stable enough to sit on a deck or the ground.
 For a ground-level bath with more traditional style and high durability, consider the Shenstone theatre bird bath and drinker or echoes bird bath.

 Who doesn't love hanging out in a hot tub?
 This heated birdbath is perfect for the colder months when water easily freezes and is a limited resource.
 Your winter birds will thank you for this warm oasis with frequent visits and entertaining antics.
 This heated dish insert is compatible for use with all types of Erva bird bath frames as well.

-With an avian mister, you'll help attract hummingbirds.
+With an easy avian mister, you'll help attract hummingbirds.
 It sprays a fine mist over plant leaves and is typically installed high off the ground or inside a birdbath, away from predators.
 Watch as hummingbirds dart through the water or rub their bodies against wet leaves.

 This birdbath accessory comes with an agitator that creates continuous rippling in the water.
 This prevents mosquitoes from laying their eggs in the water.
 It doesn't require any electricity, so feel free to set it up anywhere in your yard.

 If you'd like to hang a birdbath from a post or a tree, check out this mini hanging birdbath.
 It has a red cedar frame and a plastic pan.
 Enjoy watching birds bathe and drink from the comfort of your sofa.